8 min read Updated 18 May 2026

 Key takeaways

-• Don’t overreact — harsh punishments push gambling underground
+• Don't overreact — harsh punishments push gambling underground and break trust.

-• Trust is everything — recovery only works with their cooperation
+• Trust is everything — recovery only works with their co-operation.